If you haven’t read part one of this article series, click here and read it first.

 - There is a pressure drawing your horse to the right.
 This could be a number of things from a desire to get back to the gate ‘because that’s where we stop’ or a buddy calling, etc.

-- Your horse is in a position to choose one of two options: follow you OR follow his thought.
+- Your horse is in a position to choose one of two options: follow you OR follow their own thought.

 We know that the horse’s mind has a singular focus and that focus will be on the highest pressure at any given moment.
 So who is right?
 How are you going to get your horse to turn to the left without an argument?
-I’ve given lots of hints in this article – have you figured out a solution?
+I’ve given lots of hints so far.
+Have you figured out the solution?

 Stay tuned for Part III